 If you want to get a taste of the cycle commuting life in Vancouver, the Central Valley Greenway is an impressive route that takes you all the way from Vancouver to New Westminster.
 Much of the route is urban, running under the Skytrain tracks and through industrial parks.
 But it also offers access to the picturesque Burnaby Lake Regional Park, Deer Lake Park, and New Westminster Quay.

-Visit City of Vancouver for more info about Vancouver bike routes.
+Visit City of Vancouver for even info about Vancouver bicycle routes.

 Also, this very cool map shows Vancouver’s bike routes, water fountains, and bike racks! ♥